jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Right and Left ideologues want to sell their chosen products.
 But they don't go out and say that because they have thousands of items in their catalog.
 The only way to sell each of them is to use philosophy.
 Because like with brands, once a person buys into philosophy, they will sell themselves the products of its unique way of thinking.

-Political philosophy is a long and complicated road.
-Still, it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
+Political philosophy is a long and complicated road, but it's fair to say today that the Right believes in Conservative philosophy started by [Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke) in 1806.
 While, the Left believes in the Progressive philosophy that [John Stuart Mill](https://en.wikipedia.org/wiki/John_Stuart_Mill) wrote in 1859.

 Conservative and Progressive philosophies were invented in the early Industrial Age to help our very poor ancestors concentrate enough wealth to build the first railroads, mills, and factories and then distribute the resulting products to overcome everyone's extreme poverty.

 They did it!

 Which is why politics wasn't so heated in the past.
-Both sides we're selling new things like trains, stoves, textbooks, pens, and so much more stuff that mostly sold itself because it lifted them from poverty.
+Both sides we're selling new things like trains, stoves, textbooks, pens, and so much more stuff that lifted customers from poverty so mostly sold itself.

 After years of advancements we longer have primitive factories or mass hunger, illiteracy, and disease (if you're thinking about all the poor people in the world today, that is okay, but still marvel at the fact in the 1800s, almost all persons lived in poverty and there was no one to blame or send help because poverty-fighting tools didn't exist yet).

-Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age philosophies, are out of date.
+Today's Conservatives and Progressives fight so much because their Industrial Age products, and therefore their Industrial Age ideologies, are out of date.
 Their time has passed.
 They mock the other's datedness for entertainment because that's the only way to maintain their own believers' loyalty and attract new buyers.
 Their sales pitch has devolved into "The Right is concentrating too much wealth!" or "The Left is distributing too much wealth!" to which the other side screams to its followers, "That's what we're supposed to be doing!
 Keep going!
 Don't them _them_ stop us!"

 And both sides are correct.